powerpack05/OpenCv_Projects/README.md

 *10.Function to split channels,megre the channels,for the image shape,finding the no of pixels,for image data type,for image type,silicing*

 *11.Function for the region of interest*

+*12.Function for the adding the borders for top,bottom,left,right*